Blog

 By Julie Stahl

 Julie Stahl is a correspondent for CBN News in the Middle East.
-A Hebrew speaker, she has been covering news in Israel for more than 20 years.
-Julie’s life as a journalist has been intertwined with CBN—first as a graduate student in Journalism; then as a journalist with Middle East Television (METV) when it was owned by CBN from 1989-91; and now with CBN News’ Middle East Bureau in Jerusalem since 2009.
-She also plays an integral role in the weekly CBN News program, Jerusalem Dateline.
+A Hebrew speaker, she has been covering news in Israel full-time for more than 20 years.
+Julie’s life as a journalist has been intertwined with CBN—first as a graduate student in Journalism at Regent University; then as a journalist with Middle East Television (METV) when it was owned by CBN from 1989-91; and now with the Middle East Bureau of CBN News in Jerusalem since 2009.
+She is also an integral part of CBN News’ award-winning show, Jerusalem Dateline, a weekly news program providing a biblical and prophetic perspective to what is happening in Israel and the Middle East.

 Read more

-Biblical Israel: Mount of Olives
+Biblical Israel: Ashkelon

 By Marc Turnage